cloudmesh-community/hid-sp18-404/tutorial/zookeeper.md

 ```

-The status of the server is tested with the command
+The status of the second server is tested with the command
 ```
 echo srvr | nc localhost 2182
 ```

-The server is shutoff with the command
+The second server is shutoff with the command
 ```
 sudo su -p - zookeeper -c "/usr/local/zookeeper2/bin/zkServer.sh stop"
 ```